rjimeno/today_i_learned/README.md

 # 2019-05-08: `rev | tail | rev` is better than `head`.

-When comparing the Unix utilities `head` and `tail`, seems aparent that `tail` has more and better features than `tail` does.
-For example, `tail` can do its work counting relative to the begining of the input whereas `head` can *not* do its work counting relative to the end of the input.
+When comparing the Unix utilities `head` and `tail`, seems apparent that `tail` has more and better features than `tail` does.
+For example, `tail` can do its work counting relative to the beginning of the input whereas `head` can *not* do its work counting relative to the end of the input.

-A clever workaround is to reverse the file you want to work with, then feed it to tail and finaly reverse the result once more.
+A clever workaround is to reverse the file you want to work with, then feed it to tail and finally reverse the result once more.
 That should be equivalent as having `head` being capable of doing its cord counting relative to the end of the input.
 Example:

 ```$ rev < /etc/passwd | tail -n +2 | rev > passwd-except-last-two-lines  # As if 'head -n +2 ' was valid.```

+# 2019-05-07: `browsh` is really promising, but it is not mature enough just yet.

+I have been trying to write a Python script that scraps a few values from an HTML document after performing a non-trivial Single Sign-On (SSO) exchange between third parties.
+I felt one way to get there would be to use tools like `wget` and `curl` to fetch the said HTML document.

+Since neither of those tools seems capable of performing anything besides simple authentication, I started exploring the current state of text-based web browsers.
+My research showed that Lynx, W3m, and ELinks are in great shape.
+Each has distinctive features with their implicit strengths and weaknesses.

+Browsh seems too good to be true, but I'm still evaluating it.
+I believe Browsh is not *really* a text-based web browser because it depends on Firefox, but I'm not sure just yet as its failed for me on a RedHat Linux system running inside VirtualBox on my Mac (via SSH).

+# 2019-05-06: Better *done* than *perfect*.

+I first learned about Browsh a few days ago and I wanted to write something about it here.
+Since I did not know exactly what to write and I did not know enough about Browsh, I postponed it "only one day" for many days, and that is not good.

+I should always keep in mind that it is often better to do something imperfect and, maybe, improve on it later if it is useful and worth it.
+By following that path it is possible to approach perfection in a way that is probably more enjoyable than by trying to approach perfection too early on.

 # 2019-04-29: Screen recording with audio.